fudab/fudab.github.io/covid-19/china.md

 ### Discussion on Parameters

-We find that for these parameters there is no major changes of the values in general, excpet for the incubation seed $E_i(0)$ of every province.
+We find that there is no major changes of the parametric values in general, excpet for the incubation seed $E_i(0)$ at every province.